 • How innovative the project proposal is in relation to existing solutions and ongoing major initiatives in the area.

-• How credible the project proposal's analysis is of the problem and the results that the proposed solution is expected to achieve.
+• How credible the project proposal's analysis is of the problem picture and the results that the proposed solution is expected to achieve.

 • How likely it is that the project proposal will be used to generate new knowledge and skills that can be used to scale up or implement new solutions.